 Mbita Point Training and Research Centre,

 |Patients at the St. Francis

 designated hospital,Ifakara, Tanzania

 One way around these limitations is to create a large-scale Semi-Field System (Knols et al., 2002, Malaria Journal), in which the behaviour, ecology and population biology of mosquitoes can be experimentally studied in a contained facility that is exposed to natural climatic conditions and habitat features.
-In collaboration with the IHRDC and Wageningen University in the Netherlands, I oversaw the construction of a 700m2 Semi-Field System for study of Anopheles gambiae and Anopheles arabiensis during my postdoctoral work (2004-2006).
-Currently this is the largest facility in the world where contained, experimental study of malaria vector ecology is possible.
+In collaboration with the IHI and Wageningen University in the Netherlands, I oversaw the construction of a 700m2 Semi-Field System for study of Anopheles gambiae and Anopheles arabiensis during my postdoctoral work (2004-2006).
+Currently this is the largest facility in the world where the contained, experimental study of malaria vector ecology is possible.

 |Installation of netting on the IHRDC Anopheles

 |The IHRDC Anopheles Semi-Field System at dusk|

-Another key interest is the influence of malaria parasites on life-history traits of their mosquito vectors such as survival, reproduction and blood-feeding.
+Another key interest I have is the influence of malaria parasites on life-history traits of their mosquito vectors such as survival, reproduction and blood-feeding.
 I am particularly fascinated by the observation of mosquito responses to infection that may actually increase parasite transmission success; such as modifications in feeding and reproductive output that could extend vector longevity.
 I have also investigated the possibility that malaria parasites may enhance their transmission success by increasing the attractiveness of infected vertebrate hosts to blood-seeking mosquitoes.

-A further interest lies in filling specific gaps in our knowledge of the basic ecology of Anopheles mosquitoes that hinder the implementation of existing and developing disease control strategies.
+A further interest lies in filling specific gaps in our knowledge about the basic ecology of Anopheles mosquitoes that hinder the implementation of existing and developing disease control strategies.
 Of particular note is our almost complete ignorance of the mating biology of male Anopheles.
 This deficit poses serious obstacles to the success of malaria and vector control programmes based on the release of mass-reared male mosquitoes into the wild.

 These strategies include the release of genetically-modified (GM) mosquitoes that are resistant to malaria infection so that they can drive resistance genes into natural populations, and the mass-release of sterile male mosquitoes that will mate with wild females and prevent them from producing offspring.
-While at the IHRDC, my team and I conducted extensive study of the ecology and demography of male mosquitoes, including development of a protocol for estimating life history parameters from wild-caught Anopheles. gambiae males, and evaluating the influence of larval conditions on adult male mating success.
+While at the IHI, my team and I conducted extensive study of the ecology and demography of male mosquitoes, including development of a protocol for estimating life history parameters from wild-caught Anopheles gambiae males, and evaluating the influence of larval conditions on adult male mating success.
 I continue to collaborate on this project with Wageningen University and the International Atomic Energy Agency.